aaronpkelly/aaronpkelly.github.io/FOOTER.md

 "“An expert is a person who has made all the mistakes that can be made in a very narrow field." - Niels Bohr

+"You wanna feel better, take a pill.
+You wanna get right - face the truth" - William Bradford, Numbers (played by Wendell Pierce)

 "I saw the trailer.
 It's very well done.
 We can see that it is industrial cinema, that there is a lot of money, and that it was very expensive.
 But if it was very expensive, it must pay in proportion.
 And that is the problem: There are no surprises.
 The form is identical to what is done everywhere.
 The lighting, the acting, everything is predictable." - A completely non-technical quote by Jodorowsky talking about watching the Dune trailer

 # Donate